lucatestone/SurfaceTriangulation/README.md

 WINDOWS

 1) Download the file ez_setup.py from http://peak.telecommunity.com/dist/ez_setup.py
+and the numpy-stl package from https://pypi.python.org/pypi/numpy-stl (and extract the archive)

 2) Open an OSGeo4W Shell (under Start=>Qgis=>OSGeo4W Shell) with administration priviledges (Right click=>Run as administrator or